stride3d/stride-docs/en/manual/scenes/prefabs/create-a-prefab.md

 You can also create a prefab from an existing entity or entities.

-1. In the **Scene editor**, select the entity or entities you want to create a prefab from.
+1. In the **scene editor**, select the entity or entities you want to create a prefab from.

     > [!TIP]
     > Hold Ctrl to select multiple items.